 More information regarding flood resilience can be found at https://flood-warning-information.service.gov.uk/what-to-do-in-a-flood.

-The Environment Agency are committed to engaging and consulting with the community despite the challenges and restrictions that COVID-19 has created for face-to-face engagement.
+The Environment Agency are committed to engaging and consulting with the community regarding the scheme proposals.

-Updates will be provided via this website and circulated to those who have previously expressed interest in scheme updates via the Hambleton Flood Risk Management Scheme mailing list.
-If you would like to sign up to the mailing list please email us at cmblnc-pso@environment-agency.gov.uk.
+Updates regarding progress on the scheme will be provided via this website and the Hambleton Newsletter, which will be circulated to those who have previously expressed interest in scheme updates via the Hambleton Flood Risk Management Scheme mailing list.
+If you would like to sign up to the mailing list, please email cmblnc-pso@environment-agency.gov.uk.